 I experimented with different page layouts:

-- A fixed left hand side bar with modal window for filtering: wasted space with the left hand bar and also relegated the filtering options which in the early days of the product wouldn’t be such a problem, but when the data set grew filtering would become vital.
+- A fixed left-hand sidebar with a modal window for filtering: wasted space with the left-hand bar and also relegated the filtering options which in the early days of the product wouldn’t be such a problem, but when the data set grew filtering would become vital.

 - A top bar which didn’t take up too much screen real estate but still left room for extensibility.
 The permanent left-hand filters would help familiarise people with searching and filtering results as the product evolved.